baskark27/Automated-Tooling-Management-Digital-Recording/README.md

 This project is a Flask-based web application designed to streamline tool management and daily recording in workshops and labs.
 It helps track tools in real time, automate tool status updates, and generate daily reports that are emailed automatically to the concerned authority.
 The system replaces manual registers and spreadsheets with a digital, error-free solution that improves accountability and efficiency.

-Key Features :
+Key Features:

 Tool check-in/check-out with user details